Determinantally equivalent nonzero functions: Terminology and notations

-For the most part, we will be abiding to standard graph-theoretic notation and terminology.
-However, some slight abuse of terminology will be committed for the purposes of shortening and simplifying the presentation of our arguments.
-Additionally, the definitions of the graph-theoretic objects we will present shortly will evade many of the fine and highly-specific technicalities that are commonly found in graph-theoretic literature, as we will simply not be needing them.
-To avoid confusion, we take the time in this section to carefully go through and explain the technical language we employ in the forthcoming sections.
+For the most part, we will be abiding to standard graph-theoretic notations and terminology.
+Of course, some terminology in graph theory will always inevitably vary among authors.
+For this reason, to avoid confusion, we take the time in this section to carefully go through and explain the technical language we employ in the forthcoming sections, most of which will evade many of the fine and highly-specific technicalities that are commonly found in graph-theoretic literature, as we will simply not be needing them for this paper.

-\begin{definition} An (undirected) \textit{graph}, $G$, is a pair $G=(V,E)$, where $V$ is a finite set whose elements are called \textit{vertices} (of the graph $G$), and $E$ is a set of unordered pairs of the form $\{v_1,v_2\}$, for $v_1,v_2\in V$ distinct, which we call \textit{edges} (of the graph $G$).
-If we take $E$ to instead be a set of ordered pairs of the form $(v_1,v_2)\in V^2$, for $v_1,v_2\in V$ distinct, we call $G$ a \textit{directed graph}.

-We say that vertices $v_1$ and $v_2$ of an (undirected) graph are \textit{adjacent} if $\{v_1,v_2\}\in E$; or, in the case of a directed graph, if either $(v_1,v_2)\in E$ or $(v_2,v_1)\in E$.
-If two edges share a common vertex, we say they are \textit{incident}. \end{definition}

-\begin{remark} Our definition of an (undirected) graph prohibits vertices from being adjacent to themselves, that is to say in graph-theoretic jargon that the graph has no \textit{loops}.
-Our definition also prohibits two or more edges from being incident to the same two vertices, that is to say in graph-theoretic jargon, that the graph has no \textit{multiple edges}.
-In the paper we deal with neither looped nor multiple-edged graphs, hence our choice of omitting such fine details in the above definitions.

-Likewise, in our definition of a directed graph, loops are prohibited, that is, $(v,v)$, for $v\in V$, is not a possible edge.
-However, because there is now an element of direction in each edge, in our definition we have allowed the possibility of simultaneously having, for distinct vertices $v_1$ and $v_2$, an edge $(v_1,v_2)$, as well as its \textit{inverted edge} $(v_2,v_1)$, as edges of our (directed) graph.

-We note that in graph-theoretic literature, graphs with the above restrictions - which are implicit in our definitions - are commonly referred to as \textit{simple} graphs. \end{remark}